-Water (except water provided with each dosing) will be restricted 1 hour prior to and 1 hour after each morning dose, but will be allowed ad libitum at all other times in Period 2 of Part 2, when dosing occurs at the CRU.
+Water (except water provided with each dosing) will be restricted 1 hour prior to and 1 hour after each dosing, but will be allowed ad libitum at all other times, when dosing occurs at the CRU.
 Other fluids may be given as part of meals and snacks but will be restricted at all other times throughout the confinement period.

-Part 1: DDI with itraconazole: On Day 1 of Period 1 and on Day 5 of Period 2, participants will fast overnight for at least 10 hours prior to dosing and will continue to fast for at least 4 hours postdose.
-On all other dosing days in Period 2, participants will fast at least 1 hour before until at least 2 hours postdose.
+On Day 1 of each period, participants will fast overnight for at least 10 hours prior to dosing and will continue the fast for at least 4 hours postdose.